 Jonathan Miller, Beyond the Courts: The Role of State and Local Governments in Supporting Immigrant Communities in the Trump Era, ACSblog (July 17, 2018).

-ACS Webinar, The Travel Ban at The Supreme Court: A Briefing on Trump v.
-Hawaii (April 19, 2018) (featured Hawaii Lt.
+ACS Briefing Call, The Travel Ban at The Supreme Court: A Briefing on Trump v.
+Hawaii (Apr.
+19, 2018) (featured Hawaii Lt.
 Governor and former Attorney General Doug Chin).

 An ACS issue brief by John H. Thompson, the 24th Director of the U.S. Census Bureau, and Robert Yablon, Assistant Professor of Law at the University of Wisconsin, that provides a holistic strategy for state attorneys general to develop and implement, aimed at ensuring that their jurisdictions are fully and fairly counted.